AnonymousRepoHasAnonymousName/AnonymousRepoHasAnonymousName.github.io/documentation/source/developer/code-structure/envs.rst

 Environment: Spawning and simulation for learning
 =============

-The `envs` module contains the foundational environment classes for simulation and reinforcement learning within URBAN-SIM.
+The `envs` module contains the foundational environment classes for simulation and reinforcement learning within UrbanVerse.
 These classes wrap around the simulation backend and manager-based modular design from IsaacLab, enabling scalable, customizable RL environments.

 Overview